SAMOS-76/RISC-V-Team7/ReadMe.md

 - **Interface Consistency**: Resolving signal naming ambiguities and polarity mismatches between modules (e.g., `memUnsigned` control signal) that caused instruction-specific bugs requiring GTKWave debugging.

+##### Integration Success Through Modular Development

+Our strategy of isolating and thoroughly testing individual modules before integration proved essential to the project's success.
+Each team member developed and verified their components independently using comprehensive unit tests, ensuring correct functionality before system-level assembly.
+This modular approach enabled parallel development across multiple extensions simultaneously - with in person code reviews of modules to ensure each member gained insight into each feature.

+ This collaborative workflow demonstrated our team coordination, with clear interfaces and regular communication ensuring smooth integration of complex features into a fully functional enhanced, pipelined CPU.

 ---